adoc2002/Web_Programming_KSU/README.md

-# Art Smith web programming course
+# Art Smiths GitHub Page for Web Programming at KSU